When actors and actresses have to bulk up for big movie roles, they rarely go it alone.

 It might seem as though startup founders have little in common with superhero actors like Jason Momoa, but you might be surprised.

-We all need a little accountability to keep us on track, and with remote work becoming more and more common in today’s digital age, it’s never been more important to have someone who’s got your back.
+We all need a little accountability to keep us on track, and with remote work becoming the norm, it’s never been more important to have someone who’s got your back.

 Having someone to hold you accountable helps to keep you motivated, making sure that you hit your targets and that you put the work in along the way to make it happen.
 At the most basic level, we don’t want to let people down when they’ve expressed their belief in us and gone out of their way to offer advice and encouragement.